Offix2000/Offix2000Gui/README.md

-This Is An Exploit to make it server sided just put this exploit code in lalol hub if the game u hacking is backdoored :)
+This Is An Exploit to make it server sided just put this exploit code in lalol hub/backdoor.exe if the game u hacking is backdoored :)
                                            --Offix2000